swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-14-build-and-publish-the-model-with-bentoml-and-docker-with-the-cicd-pipeline.md

     +            --image-tag ${{ secrets.GCP_CONTAINER_REGISTRY_HOST }}/celestial-bodies-classifier:${{ github.sha }}
     +          # Push the container to the Container Registry
     +          docker push --all-tags ${{ secrets.GCP_CONTAINER_REGISTRY_HOST }}/celestial-bodies-classifier
-    +      - name: Get Google Cloud's Kubernetes credentials
-    +        if: github.ref == 'refs/heads/main'
-    +        uses: google-github-actions/get-gke-credentials@v2
-    +        with:
-    +          cluster_name: ${{ secrets.GCP_K8S_CLUSTER_NAME }}
-    +          location: ${{ secrets.GCP_K8S_CLUSTER_ZONE }}
-    +      - name: Update the Kubernetes deployment
-    +        if: github.ref == 'refs/heads/main'
-    +        run: |
-    +          yq -i '.spec.template.spec.containers[0].image = "${{ secrets.GCP_CONTAINER_REGISTRY_HOST }}/celestial-bodies-classifier:${{ github.sha }}"' kubernetes/deployment.yaml
-    +      - name: Deploy the model on Kubernetes
-    +        if: github.ref == 'refs/heads/main'
-    +        run: |
-    +          kubectl apply \
-    +            -f kubernetes/deployment.yaml \
-    +            -f kubernetes/service.yaml
     ```

 === ":simple-gitlab: GitLab"

-    !!! warning

-        You must have [:simple-helm: Helm](https://helm.sh/) installed on your local
-        machine to execute the following steps.

-    In order to execute commands on the Kubernetes cluster, an agent must be set up
-    on the cluster.

-    **Create the agent configuration file**

-    Create a new empty file named `.gitlab/agents/k8s-agent/config.yaml` at the root
-    of the repository.

-    This file is empty and only serves to enable Kubernetes integration with GitLab.

-    Commit the changes to Git.

-    ```sh title="Execute the following command(s) in a terminal"
-    # Add the file
-    git add .gitlab/agents/k8s-agent/config.yaml

-    # Commit the changes
-    git commit -m "Enable Kubernetes integration with GitLab"

-    # Push the changes
-    git push
-    ```

-    **Register the agent with GitLab**

-    On GitLab, in the left sidebar, go to **Operate > Kubernetes clusters**.
-Click
-    on **Connect a cluster**.
-Select the **k8s-agent** configuration file in the
-    list.
-Click **Register**.
-A modal opens.

-    In the modal, a command to register the GitLab Kubernetes agent is displayed.

-    The command should look like this:

-    ```sh
-    helm repo add gitlab https://charts.gitlab.io
-    helm repo update
-    helm upgrade --install XXX gitlab/gitlab-agent \
-        --namespace XXX \
-        --create-namespace \
-        --set image.tag=XXX \
-        --set config.token=XXX \
-        --set config.kasAddress=XXX
-    ```

-    This command must be executed to install the agent on the Google Cloud
-    Kubernetes cluster.

-    **Install the agent on the Kubernetes cluster**

-    Copy and paste the command GitLab displays in your terminal.
-This should install
-    the GitLab agent on the Kubernetes cluster.

-    The output should look like this:

-    ```text
-    "gitlab" has been added to your repositories
-    Hang tight while we grab the latest from your chart repositories...
-    ...Successfully got an update from the "gitlab" chart repository Update Complete. ⎈Happy Helming!⎈
-    Release "k8s-agent" does not exist.
-Installing it now.
-    NAME: k8s-agent
-    LAST DEPLOYED: Tue Aug 15 13:59:01 2023
-    NAMESPACE: gitlab-agent-k8s-agent
-    STATUS: deployed
-    REVISION: 1
-    TEST SUITE: None
-    NOTES:
-    Thank you for installing gitlab-agent.

-    Your release is named k8s-agent.
-    ```

-    Once the command was executed on the Kubernetes cluster, you can close the
-    model.

-    Refresh the page and you should see the agent has successfully connected to
-    GitLab.

     **Update the CI/CD pipeline configuration file**